Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-7 To Create a script that creates a new global variable.
+File-8 To Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

-Name: BEST

-Value: Schoo